isomerpages/moe-woodgrovepri/_instructional-programmes/Aesthetics/Overview of Core Programmes.md

 | XPOSE<br>  	| EXPERIENCE 	| EXCELLENCE 	|
 |---	|---	|---	|
 | <br>In Expose, each student will be given the opportunity to observe and respond to what he sees.
 He will also develop visual enquiry skills and acquire necessary art techniques.<br><br>This heightens their sensory awareness, arouses curiosity and encourages imagination and generation of ideas. 	| <br>In Experience, each student will generate ideas from the expose stage and explore ways to communicate his thoughts, ideas, emotions and experiences.
 Students will communicate them through the acquired art techniques.<br> 	| <br>In Excellence, selected students under the school’s Talent Development programme (Art Club), will have the opportunity to celebrate their creative expressions through in-depth study of the area identified and share their artwork.<br><br>Students will be able to create original artworks to express personal responses (individuality as an artist creating artworks for a targeted audience and the world (reason behind the artwork) and personality in their artwork, materials or techniques of choice. 	|

+### LEARNING OUTCOMES

+Pupils will

+*   be able to identify and distinguish visual qualities in what they see
+*   be able to ask questions and make meaning about what they see
+*   be able to explore and experiment with a variety of materials and tools
+*   be able to share their imagination, thoughts and feelings through artmaking
+*   be able to present their artworks and discuss intentions
+*   be able to discuss and relate Singapore and international artworks and artists

+### ASSESSMENT (based on students’ Evidence of Learning)

+Students are assessed for learning based on their portfolios of evidence of learning.
+The portfolio will comprise:

+*   documentation of process (written/sketches/photographs/participation)
+*   final artworks
+*   presentation/show-and-tell/exhibition
+*   reflection

+### VISUAL THINKING STRATEGIES (VTS)

+*   See-Think-Wonder
+*   Compare & Contrast
+*   Circle Viewpoint
+*   Beginning-Middle-End
+*   ‘What makes you say that?’
+*   Feldman’s Approach